 The frenetic life of Buenos Aires, the outstanding Perito Moreno glacier, the stunning waterfalls of Iguazú, the penguins and whales of Península Valdés, the mountains of Chaltén, the vineyards of Mendoza… It goes without saying that there are many unmissable destinations in Argentina that are well known by every tourist who sets foot in the country.
-But besides the most famous and overvisited ones, there are plenty of less-acknowledged corners in plain sight throughout the whole nation waiting to be added to your touristic bucket list.
+But besides the most famous and overvisited ones, there are plenty of less-acknowledged corners in plain sight throughout the whole nation waiting to be added to your touristic bucket list and still adapt to a cheap argentina vacations idea!
 Here are four of them to remember:

 1. Salar de Arizaro (Salta)

 Just behind the incomparable ones of Uyuni (Bolivia) and Atacama (Chile), the third largest salt flats of the Central Andes can be found in the north-western Argentine province of Salta.
 Around 1,600 square kilometers of ochre land, plenty of minerals and dried lakes covered in salt: that’s Arizaro.

 This unique but slightly lonely scenery is a result of years of extreme temperatures, fierce winds, evaporation and scorching sunlight, which have also resulted in natural mysteries.
 The most interesting and visited of them is the Cono de Arita, an almost perfect pyramid 200 meters high whose origin is still unknown.
 A sandstorm?
 A former Incan center for special ceremonies?
 A secret spot made by aliens?
 Who knows!
 You just have to go and judge for yourself…

 2. Campo de Piedra Pómez (Catamarca)